 We are now responsible for the provision of water to 1.2 million people in the city of Bristol and surrounding area.
-We are one of 17 companies in England and Wales who distribute water and Bristol Water is one of six that focuses exclusively on water, not wastewater.
-In our supply area, wastewater services are provided by Wessex Water.
+We are one of 17 companies in England and Wales who distribute water and Bristol Water is one of six that focuses exclusively on water, not waste water.
+In our supply area, waste water services are provided by Wessex Water.

-Our vision is to achieve "trust beyond water - providing excellent customer experiences".
+Our vision is to achieve Trust beyond water - providing excellent customer experiences.
 Our mission is to be a company which our communities trust and are proud of.
 In doing so, we will deliver excellent experiences and create social and economic value.

 In 2014 we published a business plan setting out our priorities for 2015-20.
-This included a number of key aims and outcomes that we want to deliver for our customers and stakeholders, based on our customers' priorities.
+This included a number of key aims and outcomes that we want to deliver for our customers and stakeholders.
 We also published a revised strategy and business plan with an updated set of performance commitments in September 2018, which will apply from 2020-25.
-Definitions for these performance commitments can be found online.11

 Most recently, in December 2019 we published our mid-year performance report.
-This set out our performance to date in 2015-19 and included comparisons to other companies' performance in 2018/19 (the most recent year comparisons to other companies' performance could be made) and forecasts of our future performance.
-In addition, over the last few years Bristol Water has participated in the European Benchmarking Cooperation (EBC), a water industry-based, not-for-profit benchmarking exercise on costs, performance and operational best practice.
-Although these benchmarking results are not available externally, we use this exercise to review and compare our data and performance, which helps to improve data reporting for our Annual Performance Reports and Mid-Year performance Reports.
+This set out our performance to date in 2015-19 and included comparisons to other companies' performance in 2018/19 (the most recent year comparisons to other companies' performance could be made) and forecasts of our future performance.7 In addition, over the last few years Bristol Water has participated in the European Benchmarking Cooperation (EBC), a water industry-based, not-for-profit benchmarking exercise on costs, performance and asset base.
+Although these benchmarking results are not available externally, we use this exercise to identify any data anomalies in order to improve data reporting for our Annual Performance Reports and Mid-Year performance Reports.
 Benchmarking is most effective if we can use the lessons learned from the exercise to improve our own performance and data quality.
-The EBC Foundation has awarded Bristol Water with a "2-Star" certificate, in acknowledgement of:
+The EBC Foundation has awarded Bristol Water with a certificate, in acknowledgement of: